 Places you visit:

-• Moray: This place is known for its impressive agricultural terraces.
+• Moray: See the impressive agricultural terraces.

 Tour Highlights: